Swan Valley Massacre of 1908

-The Swan Valley Massacre was an incident in 1908 in which four Pend d'Oreilles Indians, members of an eight-person hunting party, were killed by a state game warden and his deputy in the Swan Valley in northwestern Montana.
+The Swan Valley Massacre happened in 1908 in which four Pend d'Oreilles Indians, members of an eight-person hunting party, were killed by a state game warden and his deputy in the Swan Valley in northwestern Montana.
 The state of Montana did not honor off-reservation hunting permits, although the hunting right was established by federal treaty.
 The game warden confronted the Pend d'Oreilles party and a gunfight ensued.

 Background

 The Bitterroot Salish (Flathead) and Pend d’Oreille (Kalispel) tribes of the Northern Rocky Mountain (Plateau) region of the Western United States had long occupied the area around Flathead Lake as their traditional territory.
 Their culture included hunting and gathering for their food.
 The Salish were known to war with the Blackfeet and Shoshone.
 With the rise of the fur trade with Europeans in the late eighteenth century, many Salish and Pend d’Oreilles became involved as trappers and traders.
 The Salish were visited by the Lewis and Clark expedition in 1805, who traded gifts of goods and horses with them.

 In the early 19th century, Jesuit Catholic missionaries, primarily French-speaking, came to live among the Salish in the Bitterroot Valley with the intent of converting the natives.
 They built a church.
-During the Steven’s Treaty era, Washington Territory Governor Isaac Stevens called the Salish, Pend d’Oreilles, and Ksanka Band of Kootenai together in 1855 to negotiate the Hellgate Treaty.
+In 1855, Washington Territory Governor Isaac Stevens called the Salish, Pend d’Oreilles, and Ksanka Band of Kootenai together to negotiate the Hellgate Treaty.
 By this treaty, the U.S. government established a reservation for and a peaceful confederation of these tribes.